Why writers need editors

 In Australia, all government publications as well as many other types of publications need to be edited in accordance with the (Australian government) Style Manual which is now in its 6th Edition.
 The Manual can be used as a guide to editing any Australian publication although you may choose to use another style manual or guideline for your publication.

-The writer may have their own preferences in regard to some aspects of style such as capitalising certain words or using a particular dot point style, and the editor will need to consult with and advise the writer in regard to any potential problems that may be caused by the writer's style preferences.
+have their own preferences in regard to some aspects of style such as capitalising certain words or using a particular dot point style, and the editor will need to consult with and advise the writer in regard to any potential problems that may be caused by the writer’s style preferences.

 The style sheet is a list of rules for the publication.
 It might include a certain choice of spelling for a word, the capitilisation of certain words, and the fonts to be used for various headings or sections of text.
 If any agreed rules in the style sheet contradict the guidelines in the Manual, it is the style sheet rules that must be followed.
 The editor refers to both style sheet and manual to ensure the rules are applied consistently throughout the publication.